 Assists in drafting bills and amendments for legislative consideration Performs related work as assigned

 Maintains relevant knowledge necessary to perform essential job functions Attends work regularly in compliance with agreed-upon work schedule Ensures security and confidentiality of sensitive and/or protected information

 Complies with all agency policies and procedures, including those pertaining to ethics and integrity

 Education: Graduation from an accredited law school with a Juris Doctor (JD) degree Licensed as an attorney by the State of Texas

 Member in good standing with the State Bar of Texas

 Skill in exercising sound judgment and effective decision making Ability to receive and respond positively to constructive feedback

 Ability to work cooperatively with others in a professional office environment Ability to provide excellent customer service

 Ability to work in person at assigned OAG work location, perform all assigned tasks at designated OAG work space within OAG work location, and perform in-person work with coworkers (e.g., collaborating, training, mentoring) for the entirety of every work week (unless on approved leave)

 Ability to work more than 40 hours as needed and in compliance with the FLSA Ability to lift and relocate 30 lbs.

-Ability to travel (including overnight travel) up to 60%
+Ability to travel (including overnight travel) up to 30%

 THE OAG IS AN EQUAL OPPORTUNITY EMPLOYER